will4skill/algo-review/README.md

 ## 1. Two Sum
 **Reference:** https://leetcode.com/problems/two-sum/solutions/3619262/3-method-s-c-java-python-beginner-friendly/

-**Input:** Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
+**Description:** Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.

 **Constraints:** You may assume that each input would have exactly one solution, and you may not use the same element twice.